DevExpress-Examples/wpf-data-grid-create-custom-drop-down-filter/Readme.md

 ![image](https://user-images.githubusercontent.com/65009440/174805719-a82cbb1a-db77-4678-8700-afd7df6fc49d.png)

-You can use the **GetUniqueColumnValues** method if you need to get all unique values in a column:
+You can use the **GetUniqueColumnValues** method if you need to obtain all unique values within a column:

 ```cs
 var filterItems = grid.DataController.FilterHelper.GetUniqueColumnValues(columnInfo, -1, true, false, null);